hxr404/Discord-Delete-Bot/README.md

 # Discord-Delete-Bot
 This Bot is a really simple Client Bot (**Windows only!!**), that deletes all your messages in the selected Channel or Private Chat.
-It only deletes you messages.
+It only deletes your own messages.

 **Instructions**
 1. Download the Files and place them in the same Folder.
 2. Start the Batch file
-3. Klick as fast as possible in the Message Box in the Channel/Chat you want to delete your messages
+3. Klick in the Message Box in the Channel/Chat you want to delete your messages
+4. The Bot should start typing
-4. To stop the Bot, klick at the cmd Window and press CTRL + C or simply close the Window
+5. To stop the Bot, klick at the cmd Window and press CTRL + C or simply close the Window

 **How this works**
 It just simulates Key presses, nothing more, it doesn't stop automatically